lkyungho/servomotor-control/README.md

 >
 > Save OC1RS value to `u16_cw` or `u16_ccw` in micro-second.

 ### (3) RUN option
+CW limit and CCW limit are set in the previous step, and users can move servo using the pot.
+As volage from the pot changes, ADC value changes.
+The microcontroller changes OC1RS value using the ADC value to move the servo.

 ### (4) DOWNLOAD option
+Download timestamped position data to the remote terminal (Teraterm).

 ## _5. Result_
 (Video link will be added)